diskoverdata/diskover-docs/source_files/user_basic_file_action.md

 A) You need to select files and/or directories before using C) **File Action** button.

-B) If you want to apply **File Action** to a single item, you can use the gear icon to do so.
+B) If you want to apply **File Action** to a single item, you can use the inline gear icon to do so.

 C) Click **File Action** once you've A) selected items.